nathan-cook-ai/pasta/extension/README.md

 ## Diagram Options

 The extension provides several diagram options to adjust the diagram.

 * Model Order: Order of the elements depends on the order of their textual definition
 * Node Label Management: Node Labels can be wrapped, truncated, or not shown at all.
 The Shortening Width states how many characters are allowed in one line when truncating/wrapping

-### STPA
+### STPA Diagram Options

 * Color Style: The STPA aspect are colored differently to better distinguish them.
 With this option this can be adjusted to just use black or fewer/more colors.
 * Hierarchy: If this option is selected, subcomponents are drawn inside their parents.
 Otherwise this connection is shown by an edge from the subcomponent to its parent.
 * Group UCAs: UCAs can be grouped by their control action or their system component.
 Each group of UCAs has their own layer in the diagram.
 * Show Labels of: This option determines of which aspects the descriptions are shown in the diagram.
 If "Automatic" is selected, the shown labels are determined by the cursor position.
 In most cases the labels of the aspect which must be referenced by the currently modified aspect are shown.
 When writing Hazards also the Hazard descriptions are shown.
 * Filter UCA by Control Action: The UCAs can be filtered such that only UCAs for a certain control action are shown making the diagram smaller and clearer.
 * Show x: When selected the specified graph/aspect is shown, otherwise it is hidden.

-### FTA
+### FTA Diagram Options

 * Show Gate Descriptions: Shows the descriptions of the gates in the diagram.
 * Show Component Descriptions: Shows the descriptions of the components in the diagram.
 * Highlight Cut Set: To use this first the action to generate the cut sets must be executed.
 Then here a cut set can be selected.
 The components belonging to the cut set are highlighted in red, components and gates irrelevant for the failure are faded out, and the top event is highlighted in blue.
 Thus, when only a subtree is analyzed, the root of this subtree is highlighted.
 Additionally, the option SPoFs in the dropdown menu highlights all single point of failures.